chpa/chinmaypathak.github.io/about.md

 <a href="{{ site.baseurl }}/resume">CV</a>

 ###More Information
-I like to play soccer, sometimes read a good book and watch interesting tv series.
+I like to play soccer, read a good book and watch interesting tv series.
 Sometimes I like to do nothing!